eschlager/UNet-Drilling/README.md

 # U-Net for Semantic Image Segmentation on Microscopic Drilling Tool Images for Wear Detection

-This repo contains the code accompanying our paper [Evaluation of Data Augmentation and Loss Functions in Semantic Image Segmentation for Drilling Tool Wear Detection](https://arxiv.org/??????).
+This repo contains the code accompanying our paper "Evaluation of Data Augmentation and Loss Functions in Semantic Image Segmentation for Drilling Tool Wear Detection"

 ## Data and Data preparation
 The microscopic images of cutting inserts of drilling tools have dimensions reaching from 4750 x 1200 pixels, up to 11500 x 1500 pixels.
 To process such high resolution images in U-Net, they are partitioned into smaller tiles.